tnmendes/watt/README.md

 - [ ] Add Artificial Intelligence (IA) to detect and send you push notification when some consumption is not right like: leave the refrigerator door open, washer is done.
 - [ ] If you have multiple devices connected to single HS110 use artificial intelligence to detect which devices are turned on and off and how much each one of them is spending.
 - [ ] Make web version

+# FAQ

+1 - What is "Night Mode" functionality?
+> On all TP-Link plugs and switches there is a light to inform you that the device is active.
+The problem is that when the device is placed in the room it is annoying to have that LED active.
+With this feature, you can turn off that LED.

+2 - How to activate the "Night Mode"?
+> To activate "Night Mode" you will have to follow these steps: Click on the button on the bottom right "▲".
+Click in one of the circles that will open a screen with information about your device.
+On that screen, you have a button on the top left for configuration, click on it.
+Now just go down and you'll find "Night Mode".

+3 - Do all devices support "Night Mode"?
+> Almost all Kasa Smart devices are supporting, except: "HS200 v1" and "HS220 v2" I believe that is because of hardware limitations.